2i2c-org/team-compass/culture/code-of-conduct.md

 ### Getting help

-If you or someone else at 2i2c is struggling and needs help, don’t hesitate to reach out to the 2i2c Directors and Steering Council members in person or over email.
+If you or someone else at 2i2c is struggling and needs help, don’t hesitate to reach out to the [2i2c Director](mailto:director@2i2c.org) and [Steering Council members](https://2i2c.org/about/#steering-council) in person or over email.

 ## License